Ferid2003/Chess/README.md

 # Chess in Lua

-Currently working on a chess game implementation in Lua language using Love2D framework.
-Have no experience in Lua and Love2D and new to game development so logic and code is probably is bad and not optimized.
-But its still work.
-Currently trying to implement full game logic and remove any bugs that current implementation might have.
+Simple Chess game in the lua language using Love2d framework.

 ## What logic game has